rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    >>> fecop.Iterations
     0

-A Monte Carlo simulation with 1000 intergroup pairing problems of order 6 with approval and disapproval probabilities of 30% shows actually that both starting points --*initalMatching* = *None* and *initialMatching* = 'bestCopeland'-- of the fairness enhancing heuristic may diverge positively and negatively in their respective best solutions.
+A Monte Carlo simulation with 1000 intergroup pairing problems of order 6 with approval and disapproval probabilities of 30% shows actually that both starting points --*initialMatching* = *None* and *initialMatching* = 'bestCopeland'-- of the fairness enhancing heuristic may diverge positively and negatively in their respective best solutions.

 ..
 Figure:: femfecopComparison.png
    :alt: Influence of the fairness enhancing start matching